MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-web-portal.md

 | --- | --- | --- |
 | Accept-Language | The user’s current language settings.
 The MO portal should render the contents in the specified language if possible.
 For more information, see [RFC 7231, section 5.3.5: Accept-Language](https://tools.ietf.org/html/rfc7231#section-5.3.5). | `Accept-Language: en-us` |

-## Web Service API used for a physical SIM
+## Web Portal interface for physical SIMs

-The mobile operator portal for a physical SIM is the same as for eSIM.
-However, there is a difference in which parameters are passed to the portal.
-The parameters passed are: *market*, *location*, *imei*, *iccid*, and *transactionId*.
+The interface for invoking the mobile operator portal using legacy physical UICC is the same as for eSIM.
+However, the parameters passed to the portal are different.

 ```C#
 MyWebView.Navigate(“https://moportal.com?iccid=8988247000100003319&imei=001102000311608&market=us&transactionId=waoigFfX00yGH3Vb.1&location=us”);